BrownBiomechanics/Autoscoper/Documentation/tutorials/custom-data.md

 ## Creating a Configuration File

-SAM uses a `.cfg` file to specify the location of the radiographs, volumes, and camera calibration files.
+AutoscoperM uses a `.cfg` file to specify the location of the radiographs, volumes, and camera calibration files.
 You can create a `.cfg` file by going to `File` -> `New`.
 This will open up the configuration dialog:

 ![Configuration Dialog](https://github.com/BrownBiomechanics/Autoscoper/releases/download/docs-resources/tutorial_ConfigDialog.png)